 Our Path for Aspiring Lawyers

-Our partnership program means that qualified Honors College graduates are automatically admitted to USC Law School, provided that they meet the character and fitness standards for admission.
+Our partnership program means that qualified Honors College graduates are automatically admitted to the UofSC School of Law, provided that they meet the character and fitness standards for admission.

 - graduate with a 3.5 GPA with honors from the Honors College